pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step5.md

   Not available
 {{< /tabsection >}}

-Run the `python test.py` command and make sure that all of the tests pass successfully.

 Congratulations!
 This step finishes off the development of our microservice!
 However, before we can start our service up as a fully fledged microservice, we’ll first need to compose all of its components using a process container.
 And that’s exactly what we’ll be doing in [Step 7.
 Wrapping microservice into container.](../step6)